Semigroups of isometries of the hyperbolic plane

-Therefore each map $w_i$ is equal to either $g^m$ or $fg^{-m}f^{-1}$, for some positive integer $m$, so clearly it is not possible for $w_1\dotsb w_n$ to equal the identity after all.
+Therefore each map $w_i$ is equal to either $g^m$ or $fg^{-m}f^{-1}$, for some positive integer $m$, so clearly it is not possible for $w_1\dotsb w_n$ to equal the identity map after all.

 It remains to prove that there is not a finite collection of disjoint, closed intervals in $\overline{\mathbb{R}}$ whose union $X$ is mapped strictly within itself by each element of $S$.
 Suppose there is such a set $X$.
-Then it must contain $\Lambda^+(S)$, so in particular it contains $\alpha_g$.
-Furthermore, it contains $g^n(\alpha_f)$ and $g^n(\alpha_h)$ for each positive integer $n$.
+Then it must contain $\Lambda^+(S)$ (see Theorem~\ref{aiu} and the comments after that theorem), so in particular it contains $\alpha_g$.
+Furthermore, $X$ contains $g^n(\alpha_f)$ and $g^n(\alpha_h)$ for each positive integer $n$.
 These points accumulate on either side of $\alpha_g$ (our initial choice of $f$, $g$, and $h$ ensures that this is so).
 It follows that $\alpha_g$ is an interior point of $X$.
 Now, $k=fg^{-1}f^{-1}$, so $\beta_k =f(\alpha_g)$, which implies that $\beta_k$ is also an interior point of $X$.
 However, this is impossible because $k(X)\subset X$.
 Therefore $S$ is not a Schottky semigroup.

 An important feature of this example is that it shows that the generating set for a finitely-generated inverse-free semidiscrete semigroup need not be unique, because $S=\langle fg,g,h,k\rangle$, as one can easily verify (in fact, one can remove the map $h$ from both generating sets to give a simpler example still).